 A theoretical or studio project that specifically relates to Ottawa.
-Students that attend universities offering degrees in architecture, landscape architecture, urban planning and industrial design can submit an entry.
+Students that attend universities offering degrees in architecture, landscape architecture, urban planning and industrial design can submit.

-Different types of projects completed between September 1, 2017 and September 1, 2019 are eligible:
+All types of publicly visible/accessible urban development projects completed between September 1, 2021 and August 31, 2023 are eligible:

 - Building additions and exterior renovations

 - Civic structures